-If any student is falling behind or requires more specialist provision we put in place rigorous interventions which may be classroom based or exist at other times in the school day/after school.
+If any student is falling behind or requires more specialist provision we will put in place interventions which may be classroom based or exist at other times in the school day/after school.
 Our SEND policy sets out our approach to meeting more complex needs including EAL specialist support for students who may be at an early stage of English Language learning.
 You can access all of our SEND information here.

 The school benefits from an alternative provision base – Student Learning Centre (SLC)- whereby students whom we believe may from time to time benefit from a more personalised bespoke timetable will be accommodated.
 These timetables will involve GCSEs in core subjects with 1-1 support and also incorporate other academic courses as appropriate.
 Some students take up part time courses on offer in conjunction with other lead providers.

 The School’s outstanding facilities, setting structure and teacher commitment ensure that able students are fully challenged and can enjoy the stimulation of working together.
 For our very high ability students there is a well-established programme of enrichment and extension activities.
 This includes a visit to Oxford University, special projects and success in local and national competitions.

 Religious Education – Assemblies and Acts of Worship